taolicd/taolicd.github.io/_posts/2021-10-20-Bored_API_doc.md

 The Bored API was built using  [MEVN stack](https://www.educative.io/edpresso/what-is-mevn-stack) with frontend using Vue.js and Webpack and backend using Node.js and MongoDB.
 The application on [www.boredapi.com](www.boredapi.com) is hosted on Heroku.
 You can use this hosted API for querying activities.

-If you want to install and deploy this project on your own host machine, follow the steps below:
+If you want to install and deploy this project on your own host , follow the steps below:

 1. Install Node.js and MongoDB.
 2. Clone the project from https://github.com/drewthoennes/Bored-API.